-Geography at NSJ - LKS2 Year Group (Cycle) Autumn Term 2 Spring Term 2 Summer Term 2 Year 3 (Cycle A) Tourism Why do people visit other places and what impact does it have?
-Areas of Geography: boundaries, cartography, interdependence, resources, settlements Core Places: Yorkshire, The Arctic Circle This project teaches children to locate countries and cities, and use grid references and the eight compass points within the context of tourism in the UK.
+Geography Year Group (Cycle) Autumn Spring Summer Tourism Why do people visit other places and what impact does this have?
+Volcanoes How do plate tectonics affect the location of volcanoes?
+Earthquakes and Tsunamis Are all earthquakes equally destructive?
+Year 3 Areas of Geography: boundaries, cartography, interdependence, resources, settlements Areas of Geography: boundaries, cartography, physical geography Areas of Geography: boundaries, cartography, physical geography resources (Cycle A) Core Places: Yorkshire, The Arctic Circle Core Places: N/A Core Places: Oceania This project teaches children to locate countries and cities, and use grid references and the eight compass points within the context of tourism in the UK.
 Children use atlases to locate European countries and cities.
-They compare tourism in the UK wand in the Arctic Circle, exploring the consequences of tourism, National Curriculum Links (see below): NCa.1, NCa.2, NCc.1ii, NCd.1, NCd.2, NCd.3 Volcanoes How do plate tectonics affect the location of volcanoes?
-Areas of Geography: boundaries, cartography, physical geography Core Places: N/A This project teaches children about the features and characteristics of Earth's layers and plate tectonics.
+They compare tourism in the UK wand in the Arctic Circle, exploring the consequences of tourism, National Curriculum Links (see below): NCa.1, NCa.2, NCc.1ii, NCd.1, NCd.2, NCd.3 2023/2024 Planning Link 2022/2023 Planning Link - Reference Only This project teaches children about the features and characteristics of Earth's layers and plate tectonics.
 They conduct a detailed study on volcanoes, looking at their features and locations, including the Ring of Fire.
 Children explore lines of latitude and longitude using atlases and world maps.
-National Curriculum Links (see below): NCa.1, NCa.3, NCc.1i, NCd.1 Earthquakes and Tsunamis Are all earthquakes equally destructive?
-Areas of Geography: boundaries, cartography, physical geography, resources Core Places: Oceania This project develops children's understanding of the features and characteristics of Earth's layers and plate tectonics.
-They conduct detailed studies on earthquakes and tsunamis.
-Children compare earthquakes in Haiti and New Zealand as well as look closely at the Indian Ocean earthquake and its impact.
-National Curriculum Links (see below): NCa.1,NCc.1i, NCc.1ii, NCd.1 Year 4 (Cycle B) Renewable Energy How does geography influence renewable energy?
-Areas of Geography: boundaries, cartography, change, climate, physical geography, resources Core Places: Yorkshire, Egypt, Brazil This project develops children's knowledge of latitude and longitude, to include the tropics.
+National Curriculum Links (see below): NCa.1, NCa.3, NCc.1i, NCd.1 2023/2024 Planning Link 2022/2023 Planning Link - Reference Only This project develops children's understanding of the feature and characteristics of Earth's layers and plate tectonics.
+The conduct detailed studies on earthquakes and tsunamis.
+Children compare earthquakes in Haiti and New Zealand as was look closely at the Indian Ocean earthquake and its impa National Curriculum Links (see below): NCa.1,NCc.1i, NCc.1ii, NCd.1 2023/2024 Planning Link 2022/2023 Planning Link - Reference Only Renewable Energy Rivers Mountains How does geography influence renewable energy?
+Areas of Geography: How do people use rivers?
+Areas of Geography: What are the characteristics of the Himalayan mountain range?
+Areas of Geography: Year 4 boundaries, cartography, change, climate, physical geography, resources boundaries, cartography, movement, physical geography, resources boundaries, cartography, climate, physical geography, human geography, interdependen (Cycle B) Core Places: Yorkshire, Egypt, Brazil Core Places: Yorkshire, Egypt Core Places: N/A This project develops children's knowledge of latitude and longitude, to include the tropics.
 Children explore different types of renewable energy, their advantages and disadvantages.
 They develop an understanding of the physical features of the UK, Egypt and the Brazilian rainforest and develop an understanding of how these influence renewable energy.
-National Curriculum Links (see below): NCa.1, NCa.2, NCb.1, NCc.1i, NCd.1, NCd.2 Rivers How do people use rivers?
-Areas of Geography: boundaries, cartography, movement, physical geography, resources Core Places: Yorkshire, Egypt This project teaches children about the characteristics and features of the water cycle and rivers, including a detailed exploration of the ecosystems and processes that shape them and the land around them.
+National Curriculum Links (see below): NCa.1, NCa.2, NCb.1, NCc.1i, NCd.1, NCd.2 2023/2024 Planning Link This project teaches children about the characteristics and features of the water cycle and rivers, including a detailed exploration of the ecosystems and processes that shape them and the land around them.
 Children will take part in a fieldwork enquiry, exploring a local river and compare the use of rivers locally with the use of the River Nile in Egypt.
-National Curriculum Links (see below): NCa.2, NCc.1i, NCd.1, NCd.2, NCd.3 Mountains What are the characteristics of the Himalayan mountain range?
-Areas of Geography: boundaries, cartography, climate, physical geography Core Places: N/A This project teaches children about the characteristics and features of mountains around the world, including a detailed exploration of the ecosystems and processes that shape them and the land around them.
-They will learn to read contour lines.
-Children conduct an in depth study into the Himalayan mountains.
+National Curriculum Links (see below): NCa.2, NCc.1i, NCd.1, NCd.2, NCd.3 2023/2024 Planning Link This project teaches children about the characteristics and features of mountain ranges around the world, including exploration of the ecosystems and processes that shape their They will learn to read contour lines and develop their understanding of topography.
+Children conduct an in dept study into the Himalayan mountains, including both human a physical geography.
 National Curriculum Links (see below): NCa.1, NCa.2, NCa.3, NCc.1i, NCd.1, NCd.2